Overview

 Finding therapy

 Finding a therapist who is culturally competent may take some extra work, depending on where you live.
 In some geographical areas, there is a lack of access to specialization in therapy.
-To find someone who can provide culturally sensitive therapy, there are a few steps you can take.
+To find a therapist to provide treatment that can overcome cultural and socioeconomic barriers and who can provide culturally sensitive therapy, there are a few steps you can take.

 First, research your options.
-Ask for recommendations from trusted loved ones and friends.
-Your healthcare provider may also be able to give you referrals.
+Ask for therapist recommendations from trusted loved ones and friends.
+Your healthcare provider may also be able to give you referrals for therapy.
 Next, ask the therapist questions about their training and experience with your background.
-If you are not comfortable with a therapist after meeting with them, do not be afraid to search for someone else.
+If you are not comfortable with the therapist after meeting with them, do not be afraid to search for someone else.

 A good option for finding a culturally sensitive therapist is online therapy.
 With an online therapy platform like BetterHelp, you can be matched online with one out of 30,000+ therapists who meets your needs by filling out a simple online questionnaire.
 You may also change therapists without financial penalty.
 Therapy sessions take place via video conferencing, in-app messaging, or over the phone.